cbm80amiga/JpgDecoder_STM/README.md

 - The library requires about 3KB of RAM (can be shared for other applications)
 - examples for ST7789 and ST7735
 - slideshow examples: 25 images in 160x128 pixel resolution or 12 images in 240x240 pixel resolution stored in internal STM32 128KB!
+- images can be rendered at given X,Y so it could be used for high quality user interface
+- big images can be scaled down 1:2 to 1:8 and rendered directly on the LCD

 If you find it useful and you want to buy me a coffee or a beer: